robertod/SpatioTemporalSegmentation/README.md

 ## Change Log

+- 2024-09-03: The continually changing nature of some Python library APIs has caused the original code to become incompatible, making it a nuisance to configure with modern hardware (i.e. Ada and onward GPUs).
+This branch alters the code to work with the included DockerFile.
-- 2020-05-19 The latest Minkowski Engine since the commit [be5c3](https://github.com/StanfordVL/MinkowskiEngine/commit/be5c3c18b26d6a62380d613533b7a939a5458705), does not require explicit cache clear and can use the memory more efficiently.
+- 2020-05-19: The latest Minkowski Engine since the commit [be5c3](https://github.com/StanfordVL/MinkowskiEngine/commit/be5c3c18b26d6a62380d613533b7a939a5458705), does not require explicit cache clear and can use the memory more efficiently.
 - 2020-05-04: As pointed out by Thomas Chaton on [Issue#30](https://github.com/chrischoy/SpatioTemporalSegmentation/issues/30), I also found out that the training script contains bugs that models cannot reach the target performance described in the Model Zoo with the latest MinkowskiEngine.
 I am in the process of debugging the bugs, but I am having some difficulty finding the bugs.
 So, I created another git repo [SpatioTemporalSegmentation-ScanNet](https://github.com/chrischoy/SpatioTemporalSegmentation-ScanNet) from my other private repo that reaches the target performance.
 Please refer to the [SpatioTemporalSegmentation-ScanNet](https://github.com/chrischoy/SpatioTemporalSegmentation-ScanNet) for the ScanNet training.
 I'll update this repo once I find the bugs and merge SpatioTemporalSegmentation-ScanNet with this repo.
 Sorry for the trouble.

 ## Requirements
+The listed requirements refer to the environment created the project's DockerFile.
+It is likely (but not guaranteed) that it also works with some slightly older/newer configurations.

-- Ubuntu 14.04 or higher
+- Ubuntu 20.04
-- CUDA 10.1 or higher
+- CUDA 11.8
-- pytorch 1.3 or higher
-- python 3.6 or higher
+- PyTorch 2.4.0
+- Python 3.11
-- GCC 6 or higher
+- GCC 7

 ## Installation

+The easier way to install this is to create an image in Docker using the DockerFile.
+Alternatively, it is possible to copy and paste into the command line.
+Windows users should use [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).

 You need to install `pytorch` and [`Minkowski Engine`][pypi-url] either with `pip` or with anaconda.